Faculty Fellow and Scholarly Coach, Research and Engagement Academy

 Hubbard Endowed Chair and Director, Hubbard Center for Genome Studies

 Professor, Department of Molecular, Cellular, and Biomedical Sciences

-Kelley Thomas, Ph.D. is a Faculty Fellow in the Office of the Senior Vice Provost for Engagement and Academic Outreach.
+Kelley Thomas, Ph.D. is a Faculty Fellow in the Office of the Senior Vice Provost Engagement and Faculty Development.
 As a Hubbard Endowed Chair and Professor, Dr. Thomas directs the University of New Hampshire’s Hubbard Center for Genome Studies, a leader in comparative and environmental genomics with a special emphasis on novel model species.
 He is also a Professor of the Molecular, Cellular and Biomedical Sciences Department.
 Dr. Thomas is interested in using molecules to understand the relationships among organisms and between organisms and their environment.
 Increasing our understanding of the mechanisms of molecular change and developing a critical link between molecular and organismal evolution is a key component to his research programs.
 Current research in his lab also focuses on the response of organisms to environmental change and genome evolution using various DNA sequencing technologies and bioinformatics.
 After receiving his B.S. from University of Redlands (CA), Dr. Thomas was awarded his M.S. and Ph.D. in Biology from Simon Fraser University (B.C.
 Canada).
 In 2011 he received the, Excellence in Reseach Award.
 In 2014, Dr. Thomas was elected Fellow of the Society of Nematologists.